MitakaMakers/Ivi.Visa/README.md

 - Supports HISLIP server and client.
 - Supports RawSokcet server and client.
 - Supports Windows and Linux.
-- Supports some functions of VISA and TMCTL libraries.
+- Client supports some functions of VISA and TMCTL libraries.
+- Server supports some SCPI commands(DUMMY).
 - Error handling is not implemented for easy code readings.

 ## Derivarables